jeroenstevens/ToListen/README.md

 ToListen
 ========
-To - Listen is an application where you cam make a to-do list based on artists.
+To - Listen is an application where you can make a to-do list based on artists.

 Always looking for new music but don't know where to look anymore?
 Or are you always forgetting which artist you should listen to sometime?

-* Make a list of the currently most listened artists around the world
+* Make a list of the currently most listened artists around the world.

 The fun begins when you fill in your Last.fm username.
 * You get an artist randomly picked from your library.